ChenZalman/Restaurant_UI/README.md

 # Restaurant_UI
- This is the first app I created that allows the user to see a menu and order sits for a selected date
+ This is the first app I created that allows the user to see a menu and order sits for a selected date.
+ On this repository I preform some tests and improve my GitHub skills.

 Widgets used:
 1) ImageView